Photo of a large crowd watching football at folsom field.

 3. Know your out

 Create a code word, sign or text emoji that means ‘get me out of this situation!’
-Proactively keep an eye out for sketchy situations, especially if someone is intoxicated and may not be able to communicate their discomfort with the group.
+Proactively keep an eye out for suspicious situations, especially if someone is intoxicated and may not be able to communicate their discomfort with the group.

 This can include things like someone pursuing one of your friends in an unwanted or predatory way.
 Watch for people who hit on the drunkest person, encourage others to drink, try to get a drunk person alone or away from their friends or are persistent about pursuing someone sexually.